GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
+> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
 >
-> ~ *Gerald Weinberg*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts